OfficeDev/office-js-docs/reference/excel/conditionalformat.md

 void

 ### getRange()
 Returns the range the conditonal format is applied to.
+Throws an error if the conditional format is applied to multiple ranges.
 Read-only.

 #### Syntax
 ```js